Channel 2 (Israel): Channel 2's splitting

 In 2014, a bill to split Channel 2 and to end the franchise period in April 2015 was suggested and the broadcasters will broadcast in separate channels.
 "Keshet" and "Reshet" declared that they prefer to keep broadcasting in Channel 2 until 2017.
 Eventually, the bill did not pass.

 On 26 April 2017, "Keshet" and "Reshet" declared that from November 2017 "Keshet" will broadcast in Channel 12, "Reshet" will broadcast in Channel 13 and Channel 22 will not be used for four months after the split.

 On 31 October 2017, from 21:30 to midnight, "Keshet" did a broadcast to conclude Channel 2's broadcasts.
 The broadcast was conducted by Erez Tal and many of Keshet's talents participated in it.
 A broadcasting hour was given to "Reshet" to say goodbye to Channel 2.

 Before the split, the franchisees started promoting the new channels with their programs.
 Since the law that splits the channel, the franchisees started showing their logos in the bottom left corner of their broadcasts.

-The news company will keep existing under the ownership of both franchisees until October 2018, when "Reshet" and Channel 10 will merge.
-Most of the news company's contents are broadcast in parallel on both channels except for the commercial breaks and the weather forecast's sponsorship ads.
-During the news company's broadcasts, the news company's logo is shown under the channel's logo.
+The news company kept existing under the ownership of both franchisees until January 2019, when "Reshet" and Channel 10 merged.
+Most of the news company's contents were broadcast in parallel on both channels except for the commercial breaks and the weather forecast's sponsorship ads.
+During the news company's broadcasts, the news company's logo was shown under the channel's logo.

-In order for "Reshet" and Channel 10 to merge, Reshet will sell its share in the news company to "Keshet".
+In order for "Reshet" and Channel 10 to merge, Reshet sold its share in the news company to "Keshet".

 Effect of Channel 2's splitting on Channel 10 and 33

 Channel 10

-In addition to Channel 2's splitting, Channel 10 will also move to a different channel.
+In addition to Channel 2's splitting, Channel 10 has also moved to a different channel.
 Channel 10 won channel 14 in the bid for a price of one Shekel and 54 Agorot.
 The channel crowdfunded the purchase in a Headstart project.

-On 19 September 2017, due to Channel 2's splitting and the move to channel 14, the channel rebranded to a verbal branding - "עשר (ten)" - instead of the old channel's number.
+On 19 September 2017, due to Channel 2's splitting and the move to channel 14, the channel rebranded to a verbal branding - "עשר (ten)" - instead of the old channel's numerical branding.
+Less than one year after the split, "Reshet" and Channel 10's shareholders decided to merge; the merger became effective in January 2019.

-Less than one year after the split, "Reshet" and Channel 10's shareholders decided to merge.
+Following the merger, the 14 channel number remained unused until late 2021, when Channel 20 moved to it.